niloycsejnu/Dmoney-REST-API-Testing/README.md

-# dMoney REST API Testing Project
+# Dmoney REST API Testing Project

 ## Project Overview
 This project involves testing the **dMoney REST API** to validate its functionalities, identify issues and provide suggestions for improvement.
 The testing focuses on creating, managing and handling transactions between various user roles like(Admin,System User,Agent,Customers,Merchant).